The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Distilled water is produced by boiling water to steam and then condensing that steam in a separate vessel.
 Minerals, salts, and most contaminants do not evaporate with the water — they remain behind in the boiling chamber.
 The condensed steam is the distilled water: essentially pure H₂O with typical TDS measurements of 0.5-1 ppm.

 Battery-grade distilled water is specifically tested and certified to meet ASTM D1193 Type II specifications, which requires total dissolved solids below 0.1 ppm and specific limits on iron, chloride, and other key contaminants.
-Most distilled water sold in gallon jugs at grocery stores or automotive retailers meets these specifications, though they are rarely explicitly labelled as battery-grade.
+Most distilled water sold in gallon jugs at grocery stores or automotive retailers meets these specifications, though they are rarely explicitly labeled as battery grade.

 The practical test: a TDS meter (available for $10-$15 online) measures the dissolved solid content of any water sample.
 Battery-appropriate water should read 0-5 ppm on a TDS meter.
 Tap water from most US municipal supplies reads 50-300 ppm on the same meter — a striking visual demonstration of why the two are not interchangeable.